avall/AWS-SAA-C03/assets/md/005-ElasticLoadBalancer.md

   - If the response is not 200 (OK), then the instance is unhealthy.

 ![VPC Overview](../images/health-check.svg)

+## Target group
+- Target group is a set (group) of one or more registered destinations (services) that receive traffic.

 # Load Balancer
 ## General knowledge